Ecwid/ecwid-api-docs/includes/_webhooks.md

 When a webhook is sent to your URL, your app must return a `200 OK` HTTP status code in reply to a webhook.
 This acknowledges Ecwid that you received the webhook.

 Any other response (e.g. `3xx`), will indicate that the webhook is not received.
 In this case, we will re-send a webhook every 15 minutes the maximum retry limit is reached.
 Once the limit is reached, the webhook is removed from the queue and will not be sent again.

+## Troubleshooting webhooks

+### Q: Webhooks to my endpoint are not delivered.
+Why?

+There are several factors that can prevent you from getting webhooks from Ecwid.

+**Application is not installed**

+When you are expecting a webhook from Ecwid after a certain event, please make sure that you have a registered app that has all webhook details specified.
+[More details](#setting-up-webhooks)

+**Application is missing the right webhook events**

+Webhooks in Ecwid are sent to an endpoint of an application only when event occurs and the application is set up for those webhook event types.
+Make sure that you specified webhook event types that you want to receive when setting up webhooks.
+[More details](#setting-up-webhooks)

+**Application is missing access scopes**

+Webhooks also depend not only on the event types specified for them, but also for access scopes that your application has.
+For example, if you want to receive webhooks about new orders, then your app must request `read_orders` access scope from a store.

+**Your endpoint is not responding to requests with 200 OK status**

+When an event occurs, Ecwid will immediately try to send a webhook to your endpoint.
+However, if it fails to respond with 200OK response status or it has errors in the response (from PHP code, for example).
+Ecwid will not be able to deliver this webhook to your endpoint, because it failed to accept it.

+**Ecwid can't access your endpoint**

+When [setting up webhooks](#setting-up-webhooks), make sure that your endpoint is publicly accessible by any resource (no local servers, etc.).
+This way, Ecwid services can successfully send and deliver POST requests to yoru endpoint.

+**Webhooks are added to an existing application**

+If you registered your app without webhooks functionality and added it later on, please make sure to reinstall the app for the changes to apply faster in Ecwid.

+If you made sure that all of the above steps are not concerning your case, please contact us and we will help you.

 # Webhooks best practices